What is a Vascular Screening Test?

 Assess your risk of stroke, aneurysm, and peripheral arterial disease ASAP

-Screening Consists of
+Screening for PAD Consists of

 Three Diagnostic Tests

-CAROTID ARTERY SCREENING (NECK ARTERIES):
+CAROTID ARTERY DISEASE SCREENING (NECK ARTERIES):

+Those who show no signs or symptoms of CAD can undergo screening to evaluate their risk.
 For more information on Carotid Disease and Stroke Screening, see Stroke Prevention.

 LOWER EXTREMITY ARTERIAL SCREENING (LEG ARTERIES):